marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Programming language
 ====================

 Variables and programs are specified via `PHP <https://en.wikipedia.org/wiki/PHP>`_.
 Currently, we use PHP 7.0.
 This is a well-documented standard which enables easy programming.
-Details can be found in the internet, for example `here <http://php.net/docs.php>`_.
+Details can be found on the internet, for example `here <http://php.net/docs.php>`_.
 You can utilize the normal standard PHP functions (e.g. :php:`round(), rand(...), number_format()`,...).

 Programs are entered in an editor that comprises syntax-highlighting as well as a simple error check of the entered codes.